Table of Contents

 “I can hear you, I can hear you.
 The speaker system is working!”

-Watercolours, fountain pens, soft pencil (6B) and a ‘Tombow’ water brush (reservoir with water in the handle) at the top left and right.
+Watercolours, fountain pens, a soft pencil (6B) and a ‘Tombow’ water brush (reservoir with water in the handle) at the top left and right.

 Large glass Radio Valves

-I remember the old valves (glass cylindrical shaped electrical components of the radio) that used to warm up in the radiogram.
+I remember the old valves (glass cylindrical-shaped electrical components of the radio) that used to warm up in the radiogram.

-Radio valves (vintage radio): The valve called a vacuum tube, an electron tube, or valve (British usage) or, colloquially, a tube (North America), is a device that controls electric current flow in a high vacuum between electrodes to which an electric potential difference has been applied.
+Radio valves (vintage radio): The valve, called a vacuum tube, an electron tube, or valve (British usage) or, colloquially, a tube (North America), is a device that controls electric current flow in a high vacuum between electrodes to which an electric potential difference has been applied.

 Here is a video that shows some of these valves – a repair video.